markushinz/aws-ses-pop3-server/README.md

 ### 1) JSON Web Tokens (JWTs)

 Provide all required information the server needs to access an S3 bucket via a JWT.
-To make sure a malicious user cannot make the server try to authenticate against AWS using arbitary credentials the server checks the signature and the `exp` property of JWTs.
+To ensure that a malicious user cannot trick the server into authenticating against AWS with arbitrary credentials, the server checks the signature and the `exp` property of JWTs.
 If `exp` is not specified tokens do not expire.

-In order to use JWTs provide a JWT secret via the config and provide `jwt` as user and the a signed JWT with the following contents as password:
+To use JWTs, provide a JWT secret via the config and provide `jwt` as user and the a signed JWT with the following content as password:

 ```json
 {